szermatt/visual-replace/docs/source/usage.rst

 * `visual-replace-toggle-word` toggles the word mode on and off.
 * `visual-replace-toggle-case-fold` toggles the case fold mode on and off.
 * `visual-replace-toggle-lax-ws` toggles the lax whitespace mode on and off.
+* `visual-replace-next-match` moves cursor to the next match
+* `visual-replace-prev-match` moves cursor to the previous match
+* `visual-replace-apply-one` applies a single replacement, to the match at or after the cursor, then moves on to the next match.

+  This command, used together with `visual-replace-next-match` and `visual-replace-prev-match` is in many cases functionally equivalent to using the query mode, but with a different interface that the possibility of changing the query as you go.

+  One difference is that if you use :code:`\\#` in the replacement string, its value is always just 1.
+This is because each such replacement is executed separately.
+* `visual-replace-undo` reverts one call to `visual-replace-apply-one`.
+This just executes `undo` in the original buffer.

 Keymaps
 -------